-Located along the Indian River Lagoon, Indian Riverside Park offers an interactive play fountain, butterfly garden, a fishing pier, a walking path, four picnic pavilions, and the two-story Frances Langford Center available for banquets and private rentals.
+Located along the Indian River Lagoon, Indian Riverside Park in Jensen Beach, Florida, offers an interactive play fountain, butterfly garden, fishing pier, walking path, four picnic pavilions, and the two-story Frances Langford Center, which is available for banquets and private rentals.
 As you enter the park, you will notice the sculpture fountain of mother and calf dolphins leaping.
 The statue is by Geoffrey C. Smith and is called Life’s Journey.

 Walking Paths & Boardwalks

-Take a stroll along the 3/4 mile scenic walking path.
-This is a popular walking path for local residents.
+Take a stroll along the 3/4-mile scenic walking path, which is popular with local residents.
 The pathway leads around a lake and down a hill to the river.
-The entire walk is lovely as you walk past many water birds that call the lake home.
-There are shade and benches to rest and watch the wildlife.
+The entire walk is lovely, as you pass many water birds that call the lake home.
+There is shade and benches to rest and watch the wildlife.

 Sunrise over the Lagoon